dbmover/pgsql/README.md

 See [the Dbmover README](http://dbmover.monomelodies.nl/core/docs/) for instructions on setting up and running DbMover.

+Add the `Dbmover\Pgsql\Plugin` meta-plugin to simply use the defaults.

 ## PostgreSQL specific notes

 ### Serial primary keys